huggingface/transformers/docs/source/en/trainer.md

 ## NEFTune

 [NEFTune](https://hf.co/papers/2310.05914) is a technique that can improve performance by adding noise to the embedding vectors during training.
-To enable it in [`Trainer`], set the `neftune_noise_alpha` parameter to control how much noise is added in [`TrainingArguments`].
+To enable it in [`Trainer`], set the `neftune_noise_alpha` parameter in [`TrainingArguments`] to control how much noise is added.

 ```py
 from transformers import TrainingArguments, Trainer